TareDevarsh/machine_learning/README.md

 ### Usage

-- Execute the `time_series.py` script to apply LSTM for time series prediction.
+- Execute the `Time_series_data.ipynb` script to apply LSTM for time series prediction.